Institute of Theology

 Credits: 3 Hours: 45

-This course is an introduction to the ethical Christian experience.
+This course has two main parts.
+The first part is about the social conditions and their theories.
+The second part is an introduction to the ethical Christian experience.
 The focus will be on the analysis of the nature, structure, and function of Christian ethics: teleology, criteriology, and standards, with an emphasis on the Biblical and patristic roots of Christian Ethics.

 Prerequisites: THEO 203, THEO 230, THEO 231, THEO 232.